 In sum, the research is directed at the question of how things outside of the body are transformed into the biology of the body, in animals and humans…at stake are notions of personal and social responsibility for the future health of bodies and populations and the individual or governmental stewardship of the food environment…This may sound like biological fatalism in just another form, but the great hope of epigenetics is the essential plasticity of the body: if the body is open to environment, then it is open to environmental intervention…

 I have spent a lot of time building up my knowledge.
 From a doctorate in animal behaviour and nutrition to years in guide dogs and the last seven year inside and out of the pet food industry, I have always provided all my information free to the public, articles that I spend a lot of time putting together.
 While it’s clearly a passion of mine the fact remains, I can’t do this and a steady job at the same time.
 So I try to monetise my existence as much as I can without pushing on you horrible adverts for car loans and crap pet products.
-One way I do this is by tracking some of the links to products I recommend (often on Amazon).
-I also get a few pennies for traffic I send to whatever is my favourite raw dog food company (currently Paleo Ridge) .
+One way I do this is by tracking some of the links to products I recommend.
+I also participate in the online & local scheme that allows me to rewarded for promoting some companies I likes, such as Paleo Ridge UK Raw Dog Food .
 Recently, I have put a donation button at the bottom of my longer, possibly more helpful articles.
 So, if you enjoyed the piece, or perhaps it helped your dog where repeated vet visits have failed, and you feel you’d like to give me the price of a cup of coffee (€3), please free to do exactly that.
-If you’re strapped and can’t afford it, I can totally sympathise, you’re free to read on, no questions asked!
+If you’re strapped and can’t afford it, I can totally sympathise, you’re free to read on, no questions asked.
 We’re glad to have you on board spreading the word regardless.

 Many thanks and continued good health to you and your pets.